Determination of the Kinematic Parameters from SNe Ia and Cosmic Chronometers: Introduction

 Other possibilities are the cosmographic (or kinematic) models \cite{kine1,kine2,kine3,kine4,kine5,kine6,kine7}, where it is not assumed any dynamic energetic content and we seek for direct measures of expansion through its kinematic parameters, such as the Hubble parameter, deceleration parameter, jerk and snap parameters, etc. In these methods no relationship between mass-energy and geometry is assumed, solely that the geometry of the Universe is pseudo-Riemmanian.
 The advantage of use cosmographic modeling is that it has less bias, since it seeks for a direct measure of expansion parameters from the data, with fewer assumptions than in dynamic modeling, which means that the parameters obtained via cosmography must be more trustworthy to reality.
 One disadvantage is that, since a relationship between energy content and geometry is not assumed, the measurements obtained from the data tend to have greater statistical uncertainties.
 Different types of dark energy models in the framework of the cosmographic approach, with emphasis on the running vacuum models has been studied recently in \cite{rezaei2021} and cosmographic functions up to the fourth derivative of the scale factor using the non-parametric method of Gaussian Processes was done in \cite{velasques2021}.

 One way to carry out the cosmographic modeling is to parameterize the deceleration, jerk and snap parameters ($q$, $j$ and $s$, respectively), or even higher orders if desired (crackle, pop etc).
 From this parameterization we can obtain other parameters.
-An study for the redshift drift in terms of the present day Hubble, deceleration, jerk, snap and other parameters has been done in \cite{lobo2020} and a joint analysis using BAO, Hubble data and Pantheon compilation of Supernovae type Ia for a parametrization with a constant jerk parameter was done by \cite{hassan2020} obtaining $j_0 = 1.038^{+0.061}_{-0.023}$.
+An study for the redshift drift in terms of the present day Hubble, deceleration, jerk, snap and other parameters has been done in \cite{lobo2020} and a joint analysis using BAO, Hubble data and Pantheon compilation of Supernovae type Ia for a parametrization with a constant jerk parameter was done by \cite{hassan2020} obtaining $j_0 = 1.038^{+0.061}_{-0.023}$. {In \cite{valent19} two different expansions for $q$ as a function of the redshift were carried out, providing the constraints $q_0 = -0.43^{+0.04}_{-0.07}$ and $j_0=1.5^{+1.0}_{-0.7}$ for a polynomial expansion.
+An explicit reconstruction of the jerk parameter in a non-parametric way from model independent observational data was done recently by \cite{Mukh}}.

 Parameterization can be done in several ways, from the most basic linear dependence on redshift, to more elaborate, such as Padé expansions \cite{pade}, Chebyshev polynomials \cite{cheb} and logarithmic polynomials \cite{log}.
 Alternative parameterizations are necessary due to the non-convergence of the Taylor series for redshift $z\ge 1$, which means that even the truncation of the expansion implies a poor modeling for higher redshifts.
 One of the simplest ways to get around this problem is to redefine the standard redshift relation $ 1+z\equiv {\lambda_0}/{\lambda_e}$ as $1+y={\lambda_e}/{\lambda_0}$, so that we have now a new $y$-redshift parameter \cite{yred}.
 The advantage of use $y$-redshift is that its convergence interval [0, 1] corresponds to the whole period from the origin of the universe to the present moment, while it diverges just for $y \to -1$, corresponding to the distant future (the inverse occurs with the $z$-redshift).
 However, as the observational data are all in the past, the $y$-redshift is ideal for handling with it.